 Rose in the Dark

-After four studio bands as part of Sault over 2019 and 2020, Cleo Sol steps into the spotlight with her solo debut.
+After four studio bands as part of Sault in 2019 and 2020, Cleo Sol stepped into the spotlight with her solo debut.
+It’s more personal, but Sol’s lyrical perspective on Rose in the Dark isn’t markedly different than on Sault’s work – it’s the sonic palette that’s distinct from Sault.
+While Sault’s arrangements are distinctively minimalistic, Sol’s Rose in the Dark is more conventional, a pretty neo-soul record.
 Rose in the Dark is her first full-length album at the age of 30.
-She tells the story of her absence in the title track, where she sings
+She tells the story of her absence in the title track, where she sings:

 I prayed so hard, I thought I’d lose my mindRose in the Dark, Cleo Soul